This is what happens when ICE asks Google for your user information

 Some civil rights and legal groups worry that federal agencies such as ICE could use legal processes such as administrative subpoenas to gain access to user info to expand surveillance on U.S. residents.

-In a freedom of information request, a coalition of groups are asking ICE how many of these requests it has sent to Google, Facebook, and Twitter, pointing out these platforms “contain large amounts of personal data about their users including real-time location, address, and communication data.”
+In a freedom of information request, a coalition of groups are asking ICE how many of these requests it has sent to Google, Facebook and Twitter, pointing out these platforms “contain large amounts of personal data about their users including real-time location, address, and communication data.”

-“ICE administrative subpoena requests to technology companies for such information would invade the most intimate and personal information about our daily lives, such as location, address and communication,” the request, filed by Boston University School of Law Immigrants’ Rights and Human Trafficking Program, Just Futures Law, and the Mijente Support Committee, says.
+“ICE administrative subpoena requests to technology companies for such information would invade the most intimate and personal information about our daily lives, such as location, address and communication,” the request, filed by Boston University School of Law Immigrants’ Rights and Human Trafficking Program, Just Futures Law and the Mijente Support Committee, says.

 An ICE official said the agency does not routinely send administrative subpoenas to tech companies for noncriminal, civil immigration purposes.
 The agency also pointed to previous uses of administrative subpoenas to compel the New York Department of Corrections and Community Supervision — in a city whose sanctuary laws prohibit agencies from assisting in federal deportation efforts — to provide ICE with information on several people.

-In a press release about the use of administrative subpoenas, ICE said it uses “statutorily-authorized immigration subpoenas to obtain information as part of investigations regarding potential removable aliens.”
+In a news release about the use of administrative subpoenas, ICE said it uses “statutorily-authorized immigration subpoenas to obtain information as part of investigations regarding potential removable aliens.”

 Critics say they are concerned about how hard it is for users whose information is the subject of administrative subpoenas to stop companies such as Google from sharing it, Shah says.